pakeke-constructor/ideas/emergence.md

 Maybe!
 But whatever the case, they *definitely* did not conceive the designs.

 I'll run briefly how a basic mob-farm may work, by breaking down the systems:
-- Water pushes entities in it's flow direction
+- Water pushes entities in its flow direction
 - Mob entities spawn in the dark
 - Mob entities drop item entities on death
 - Entities with health take damage if they fall a big distance